StreamRaiders/streamraiders.github.io/index.markdown

 title: Main
 ---

-## How well are captains at following the Guidelines?
+## How well are Stream Raiders captains at following the Guidelines?
-## How reliable are captains in running their battles, contrary to their claims?
+## How reliable are Stream Raiders captains in running their battles, contrary to their claims?

 ### All data is randomly collected from publicly available information.
 ### Stats are available over the links in the top bar.